-In Geological Data Services, TruCore[TM] core orientation tools continue to expand geographically and are available globally.
-The TruShot[TM] magnetic survey instrument is the second offering in a future suite of tools and is expanding globally.
-We are using our TruScan[TM] geological sample field screening technology at several mine sites with several mining customers and the demand for this technology continues to grow as demand for digital technologies associated with logging and geochemistry grows from our mining customers.
-In 2021 we launched our TruSub[TM] drill rig performance monitoring technology.
-TruSub[TM] is a digital drill sub technology that fits between the drill head and drill rods.
-TruSub[TM] allows for direct digital measurement of key drilling parameters that can be viewed in real time at the drill site and in the cloud to drive drilling productivity for both the drilling contractor and the mining client.
-We are currently operating our TruSub[TM] technology at mine sites and will be further rolling out this technology with our Drilling Services division and third-party customers later this year.
-In the first half of 2022, we will be entering the gyro borehole survey space with our TruGyro technology.
-TruGyro offers significant advantages over other technologies in the market and should quickly gain market adoption in 2022.
-These instruments are part of our strategy to be the global technology leader in providing unified orebody knowledge to mining companies through our Geological Data Services business.
+In the Veracio business, TruCoreTM core orientation tools continue to expand geographically but are no longer available in Australia or the United States, and the TruShotTM magnetic survey instrument is expanding globally.
+We are using our TruScanTM geological sample field screening technology at several mine sites with several mining customers and the demand for this technology continues to grow as demand for digital technologies associated with logging and geochemistry grows from our mining customers.
+In 2021, we launched our TruSubTM drill rig performance monitoring technology.
+TruSubTM is a digital drill sub technology that fits between the drill head and drill rods.
+TruSubTM allows for direct digital measurement of key drilling parameters that can be viewed in real time at the drill site and in the cloud to drive drilling productivity for both the drilling contractor and the mining client.
+We are currently operating our TruSubTM technology at mine sites and will continue to develop this technology.
+We are currently rolling out our TruGyroTM borehole survey technology.
+TruGyroTM offers significant advantages over other technologies in the market and is rapidly gaining market adoption.
+These instruments are part of our strategy to be the global technology leader in providing unified orebody knowledge to mining companies through our Veracio business.